rutgers-apl/rlibm/README.md

-# rlibm
+# RLibm

-rlibm is a math library that provides correctly rounded result for all inputs.
-Currently, rlibm supports a number of elementary functions for bfloat16, posit16, and float representations. rlibm is generated using the technique described from this [paper](https://arxiv.org/pdf/2007.05344.pdf).
+RLibm is a math library that provides correctly rounded result for all inputs.
+Currently, RLibm supports a number of elementary functions for bfloat16, posit16, and float representations. rlibm is generated using the technique described from this [paper](https://arxiv.org/pdf/2007.05344.pdf).

 ## Installation
 To compile the math library, please follow the instructions below.